 Read more about readiness audits:

-Pay transparency part 3: Readiness audit for Hungarian employersData-driven pay equity analysis
+Pay transparency part 3: Readiness audit for Hungarian employersHow can gender pay gaps be measured?

 One of the most important elements of pay transparency is the proper analysis of pay data.